Winnifred Cutler, Ph.D. and Athena Institute for Women's Wellness

 Developing a “Copy” Pheromone Formula to Test:

 In 1986, I founded the Athena Institute for Women’s Wellness and working there published the first experimental report to demonstrate the existence of human sex-attractant pheromones.
 The possibility of synthesizing chemical copies of the pheromones naturally emitted by fertile, young women became a major focus of my subsequent research.
-By 1993 this was a reality and the formula I developed to help women of all ages have more romance was developed.
+By 1993 this was a reality and the formula I created to help women of all ages have more romance was developed as a fragrance additive to enjoy mixed with their own perfume.

 Scientific Investigations Achieved Publication:

 In the first women’s study, Dr. Norma McCoy, a distinguished professor of Psychology at San Francisco State University and her graduate student Lisa Pitino investigated 19 to 47 year olds.
 Dr. McCoy reported that pheromone users got significantly and substantially more sexual attention than placebo users: more sexual intercourse, more hugging/petting/kissing, more sleeping next to a romantic partner, and more formal dates.
-See study detail.
-In January 2005, the positive results of the postmenopausal women’s experiment were published.
+Click here for study detail.
+In November 2004, the positive results of the postmenopausal women’s experiment were published (click here).

 The Impact of the Postmenopausal Women’s Study: